liam-ilan/gpt-rs/README.md

 > --train-config-file example/train_config.ron \
 > --transformer-config-file example/transformer_config.ron
 > ```

+> The example configuration in the repo will yield a 2.1M parameter model, Ronen Eldan and Yuanzhi Li were able to produce a 1M parameter model with reasonable performance in [*TinyStories: How Small Can Language Models Be and Still Speak Coherent English?*](https://arxiv.org/pdf/2305.07759), so it may be possible to make the model even more lightweight, especially for CPU training.

 ### Generating Text
 You can generate text from your trained model with